Chidu3366/CTJGP_ckad/LAB 8 - Network Policy.md

 ```
 kubectl describe networkpolicies
 ```
-Enter the Pod1 and check if the network policy has been applied to it
+Enter into the  ng-pod1 and check if the network policy has been applied to it
 ```
 kubectl exec -it ng-pod1 -- bash
 ```